 Treadmill training can also be potentially harmful if the runner doesn't know how to use the machine or pushes himself to maintain a speed that's too fast.
 Mentally speaking, staying engaged while training on a treadmill can be a challenge.
 Since the runner doesn't feel as if he's going anywhere, it's easy to get bored or anxious.
 Triathlon trainers suggest to break up workouts in smaller intervals, watch TV or listen to music to avoid boredom.

-For lots more information on training for a triathlon, see the links on the next page.
+For lots more information on training for a triathlon, see the links below.

 - Bernhardt, Gale.
 "Hit the Treadmill for a Fast 10K."
 Active.com.
 Oct.
 29, 2009.
 (July 27, 2010)http://www.active.com/triathlon/Articles/Hit_the_Treadmill_for_a_Fast_10K.htm

 - Bernhardt, Gale.
 "Treadmill Workout: Guaranteed Speed!"
 Active.com.
 Nov.
 18, 2008 (July 27, 2010).http://www.active.com/running/Articles/Treadmill_Workout__Guaranteed_Speed_.htm

 - Bernhardt, Gale.
 "Treadmill Threshold Workouts."
 Active.com. no date.
 (July 27, 2010).http://www.active.com/triathlon/Articles/Treadmill_Threshold_Workouts.htm

 - Morris, Rick.
 "Treadmill Training for Runners."
 Shamrock Cove Publishing Inc. 2004.

 - Triathlon.org.
 "Triathlon & Multisport FAQ."
 No date.
 (July 27, 2010).http://www.triathlon.org/about/faq/

 - Triathlon.org.
 "Triathlon."
 No date.
 (July 27, 2010).http://www.triathlon.org/about/triathlon/